the best education for gifted & TalentedLeadership

 Carolyn VanNewkirk Hoffman

-RHONDA BIRD, President
+RHONDA BIRD, Chair

 As founder and managing director of The Aspen Group (London, UK), a financial advisory firm providing capital markets training and portfolio management and derivative advisor, Rhonda skillfully provided services to European bank training programs and executive recruitment professionals.